jgauffin/Griffin.Data/docs/Article/Article.md

 Scaffolding is the process of generating code from a set of rules.
 Scaffolding is in no way required when using Griffin.Data, but it helps you to get to a starting point in your application quickly.
 The idea with this scaffolder is that you take time to design a good database schema and ensure that it as efficient as required by your application requirements.

-You can run the scaffolder multiple times (and choose to overwrite existing files).
+It's important to say that scaffolding will always never be 100% as there are as many programming style and library combinations that you can never generate something that works for all.
+It's also impossible for a code generator to understand the intent of each created database table.

+Therefore, scaffolding should be seen as boilerplate code.
+It's there to make your job easier, but you will still have to modify the code.
+I've put great effort into generating much, and useful, code as possible.
+So that your job adjusting the code will be painless.
+With that said, if your coding style differs a lot from mine, it might hurt.

-Now that we have a simple data model let's scaffold it to get some code.
+Now, let's get started.
+Since we have a simple data model we're ready to scaffold it to get some code.

 Start by installing the scaffolder through PowerShell or a command prompt.